Digital Image Processing and Analysis

 Learning Outcomes

-- Explain methods for image processing and analysis
+- Apply image processing and analysis methods

 - Analyze a practical image processing and analysis problem